gregfrazier/later/README.md

 # later
 Raycast (Wolf3d Style) Canvas/Javascript

 Simple raycasting with perspective correction, textured walls, floor and ceiling.
+Very crude collision detection, you can walk through the corners of adjacent blocks.

 Very slow, probably due to the way I coded it and the limited fillrate of canvas.
 Really could use some refactoring; like most of my stuff on github, it's a hack job.